The role of strangeness in chiral and $U(1)_A$ restoration: Properties of and

-As a test of the capability of Methods 1 and 2 to describe the $K_0^*(700)$, we get at $T=0$ $\sqrt{s_p}^{(1)}=(731\pm 7)-i(280\pm 9)$ MeV and $\sqrt{s_p}^{(2)}=(679\pm 6)-i(289\pm 8)$ MeV, perfectly consistent with precise dispersive calculations~\cite{DescotesGenon:2006uk,Pelaez:2016klv,Pelaez:2020uiw}, where we have used the subtraction constant in~\cite{Gao:2019idb} and the Low-Energy Constants (LECs) in~\cite{Molina:2020qpw}, as well as their uncertainties, for methods 1 and 2, respectively.
+As a test of the capability of Methods 1 and 2 to describe the $K_0^*(700)$, we get at $T=0$ $\sqrt{s_p}^{(1)}=(731\pm 7)-i(280\pm 9)$ MeV and $\sqrt{s_p}^{(2)}=(679\pm 6)-i(289\pm 8)$ MeV, for method 1 and 2, respectively, where we have used the subtraction constant value and error in~\cite{Gao:2019idb} for method 1 and the Low-Energy Constants (LECs) of the global fit in~\cite{Molina:2020qpw} for method 2.
+For the latter, the uncertainties are computed from the propagation in quadrature of the LEC errors.
+These results are perfectly consistent with the most precise dispersive calculations~\cite{DescotesGenon:2006uk,Pelaez:2016klv,Pelaez:2020uiw}.

-The $\chi_S^{\kappa,U}$ results for both unitarization methods, including their LECs uncertainties, are plotted in Fig.~\ref{fig:susunit} together with the reconstructed scalar susceptibility from the WI in~\eqref{WIkappa} using the Hadron Resonance Gas (HRG) light and strange condensates in~\cite{Jankowski:2012ms}.
+The $\chi_S^{\kappa,U}$ results for both unitarization methods, including their uncertainties, are plotted in Fig.~\ref{fig:susunit} together with the reconstructed scalar susceptibility from the WI in~\eqref{WIkappa} using for the light- and strange-quark condensates the Hadron Resonance Gas (HRG) results in~\cite{Jankowski:2012ms}.
 The HRG includes hadron resonances of masses below 2 GeV and is meant to capture the relevant thermodynamics below the transition, hence providing a check of consistency for our unitarized results and a way to estimate the importance of such higher states for this observable.
 In addition, we also include the perturbative ChPT prediction calculated in~\cite{Nicola:2018vug}.
 The two thermal unitarized methods remain fairly consistent between them and compatible with the perturbative ChPT and HRG results below the transition, indicating the robustness of the approach.
 In addition, both reproduce the expected $\chi_S^{\kappa,U}$ peak behavior, unlike the ChPT or HRG, which are monotonically increasing.
-This reveals the importance of considering thermal interactions in order to describe non-perturbative phenomena.
+This reveals the importance of considering thermal interactions in order to describe these non-perturbative phenomena around the transition.